dmitry-timofeev/exonum-doc/src/get-started/java-binding.md

 TestKit provides [`getTransactionPool()`][testkit-get-pool] and [`findTransactionsInPool(Predicate<TransactionMessage> predicate)`][testkit-find-in-pool]
 methods to inspect transaction pool.
-It is useful when there is a need to verify transactions submitted in `afterCommit` method, as those are put into the pool.
+It is useful when there is a need to verify
+Review: I'd clarify "transactions that the service submitted itself (e.g., in `afterCommit` method)" transactions submitted in `afterCommit` method, as those are put into the pool.

 !!! note